hkagei/regex-tutorial/gist-template.md

 # Regular Expressions (RegEx) Tutorial

-For this tutorial, I will be explaining what a Regular Expression (RegEx for short) is all about, and how it is used to verify a search term.
+For web developers, it is very important to be able to validate user inputs in various types of forms.
+One of those validation methods is the use of what is known as regular expressions (RegEx for short).
+For this tutorial, I will be explaining what a Regular Expression (RegEx) is all about, and how it is used to verify a search term.
 A regular expression (or RegEx) is a series of characters which define a specific search pattern.
 One of the things RegEx is used to look for is certain patterns of characters within a string, which can be very useful when it comes to validating emails using applications such as Node.js or MongoDB.

 ## Summary

-I will be covering and breaking down what forms a Regex component that is used to match email values.
+In this tutorial, I will be covering and breaking down what constitutes a Regex component that is used to match email values.

 Matching email:
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/